JellyTheTitan/Frustratingly-Hard-Game/README.md

 `move-style` is used for how the projectile moves.

 (There is an unused `"diagonal"` type, but fully works.
-Use that if you wish to do so.)
+Use that if you wish.)

 `display` doesn't have very much to it... just a color and a shade.
 `display/color` is an array, and if you notice, there are three numbers, signifying that it is in RGB value.
-In the example above, it is the color blue.
+In the example above, it is the color blue. `display/inner-square-shade` describes how darker the smaller square is compared to the main one.

-For more directions, look in the `main.py` file and it's variables for more info.
+For more directions and move types, look in the `main.py` file and it's variables for more info.

 ### `walls`